-Future of Football and Concussions
+Future of football and concussions

-By Louis Steptoe - October 2017
+By Louis Steptoe

-Football is one of the most beloved Sports in the United States.
+Football is one of the most beloved sports in the United States.

-For sixty minutes fans watch some of the fastest, strongest and smartest athletes battle it out for glory.
+For sixty minutes, fans watch some of the fastest, strongest and smartest athletes battle it out for glory.
 Football is one of those sports were the training starts at a young age.

 From elementary school to college, kids work tirelessly to get to draft night.
 But the questions are: at what cost?
 Is playing football worth the risk?

-More and more the answer is no. Football is a very physical sport and one of the most prominent injuries in the sport is concussions.
+More and more, the answer is no. Football is a very physical sport, and one of the most prominent injuries in the sport is concussions.

 A concussion is a brain injury caused by a blow to the head or a violent shaking of the head and body.
-Concussions may not have a severe and immediate impact on your health but they can lead to longer term damage.
+Concussions may not have a severe and immediate impact on your health, but they can lead to longer-term damage.

 Aaron Hernandez was the most recent NFL player to have been diagnosed with CTE.
-The former New England Patriots tight end and a convicted murdered, was 27 when he took his life earlier this year in his prison cell.
+The former New England Patriots tight end and convicted murderer was 27 when he took his life earlier this year in his prison cell.
 The murder conviction that put him there was vacated after his death.
-A examination of his brain showed that he had a severe form of CTE.
+An examination of his brain showed that he had a severe form of CTE.
 Doctors who examined the tissue said Hernandez had the most extreme case of CTE ever found in someone so young.
 The damage was akin to that of players who were in their 60s.

-Until now much of the focus on CTE has been on the NFL and the financial impact it may have on the league, as well as the suicides by some notable players, including Hall of Fame linebacker Junior Seau.
+Until now, much of the focus on CTE has been on the NFL and the financial impact it may have on the league, as well as the suicides by some notable players, including Hall of Fame linebacker Junior Seau.
 But the discovery of the severity of Hernandez’s injuries and their accelerated nature raises questions about when the damage starts and whether it goes back to college, high school and pee-wee football when participants’ brains are still developing and susceptible to such injuries.